Spencer Steer Player Props: Reds vs. White Sox

-The Cincinnati Reds, including Spencer Steer (.159 batting average in his past 10 games), take on starter Lance Lynn and the Chicago White Sox at Great American Ball Park, Friday at 6:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.341 slugging percentage in past 10 games, including zero homers), take on starter Mike Clevinger and the Chicago White Sox at Great American Ball Park, Saturday at 6:40 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Padres.
+In his most recent appearance, he went 1-for-4 against the White Sox.

 Spencer Steer Game Info & Props vs. the White Sox